neondatabase/website/content/docs/manage/api-keys.md

 4. Enter a name for the API key.
 5. Click **Create** and copy the generated key.

 Store your key in a safe location.
 You will not be able to view or copy the key again after leaving the **Account settings** page.
-You can safely store an API key in a locally installed credential manager or in a credential management service such as the [AWS Key Management Service](https://aws.amazon.com/kms/).
+You can safely store an API key in a locally installed credential manager or in a credential management service such as the [AWS Key Management Service](https://aws.amazon.com/kms/) or [Azure Key Vault](https://azure.microsoft.com/en-us/products/key-vault).
 If you lose an API key, revoke it and generate a new one.

 ## Revoke an API key